 Add a few chamomile flowers and allow to cool

-Serve in a tall glass with ice and a sprinkling of your favorite berry cordial.
+Serve in a tall glass with ice and a sprinkling of your favourite berry cordial.

 Read: Short Story, 'The Grapes Of Paradise' by H.E.
 Bates